danielsantander/alien8/kali-linux/EYNTKAM.md

 A storage device must be both physically and logically attached to the filesystem for the data to be available to the operating system.

-Mount pionts are locations in the directory tree where the devices area attached to.
-Two main mount opints in Linux are:
+Mount points are locations in the directory tree where the devices area attached to.
+Two main mount points in Linux are:

 1. `/mnt`: Usually used to mount internal hard drives.
 2. `/media`: Usually used to mount external USB devices (flash drives) and external USB hard drives.